chaos-mesh/chaos-mesh/README.md

 #### Deploy with `kind`

-1. Clone the code:
+1. Clone the code

    ```bash
    git clone --depth=1 https://github.com/pingcap/chaos-mesh && \
    cd chaos-mesh
    ```

-2. Run the script and create a local Kubernetes cluster:
+2. Run the script and create a local Kubernetes cluster

    ```bash
    hack/kind-cluster-build.sh
    ```

-3. To connect the local Kubernetes cluster, set the default configuration file path of kubectl to `kube-config`.
+3. To connect the local Kubernetes cluster, set the default configuration file path of kubectl to `kube-config`

    ```bash
    export KUBECONFIG="$(kind get kubeconfig-path)"
    ```

-4. Verify whether the Kubernetes cluster is on and running:
+4. Verify whether the Kubernetes cluster is on and running

    ```bash
    kubectl cluster-info